Bodies

 Paul and casey – HEAD electrician and head carpenter (respectively)

-On the weekends, when it seems that no one else is there, the faint sounds of music have been known to leak out from behind the closed doors of the production workshop and seep quietly into the halls.
+On the weekends, when it seems that no one else is there, the muffled sounds of music have been known to leak out from behind the closed doors of the production workshop and spill quietly into the halls.
 If one were to put their ears up to this door, there is a chance they would then be able to hear the muffled sounds of a pair of earnest, clumsy feet trying to move in rhythm.

 Grechen – DIRECTOR OF DEVELOPMENT